robotology/icub-models/README.md

 Note that only the models that are known to work fine with the default physics engine settings of Classic Gazebo (the one that start with `iCubGazebo`) are installed.
 If you want to make available in Gazebo all the models, enable the `ICUB_MODELS_INSTALL_ALL_GAZEBO_MODELS` CMake option.

-To include the model in a Classic Gazebo world, include it with the following SDF :
+To include the model in a Classic Gazebo world, use the following SDF:

 ~~~xml
 <include>